particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 If you are absolutely sure you want to move devices from a product to another product you can use the [move devices into a product](https://github.com/particle-iot/node-example-device-move) script, however be sure to read all of the caveats on that page before doing so.

-- If you want to move entire products from the free tier into your your organization later, you can do so with a [support ticket](https://support.particle.io/).
+- If you want to move entire products from the free plan into your your organization later, you can do so with a [support ticket](https://support.particle.io/).
 - Team members with administrative access can create new products in your organization directly from the console at any time.

 {{top}}